snoopdave/rollarcus/README.md

 README.txt
 ===

-This is Rollarcus: my experimentatal fork of [Apache Roller](https://github.com/apache/roller).
+This is Rollarcus: my experimental fork of [Apache Roller](https://github.com/apache/roller).

 This branch of Rollarcus __jaxrs_not_struts__ adds a REST API to Roller, authentication by Shiro and REST API testing via Arquillian and Embedded Tomcat.